Syed-Tangim-Pasha/syed-tangim-pasha.github.io/index.md

 ## Projects

 - **Bangla Poem Dataset [<a href="https://data.mendeley.com/datasets/zgmrk5m566/draft?a=e1505a47-eb75-4623-9aef-fa845961114b">Mendeley Data</a>]:** We have collected 2207 poems with 11 different categories of the poem and these poems are belongs to 41 different writers’ writings.
 We have collected different categories of poems from the website of <a href="https://banglarkobita.com/">banglarkobita</a>.
 After collecting poems, we preprocessed our dataset and made our dataset for our research on Bangla poem classification.
-- **Online Voting System With Linked list Data Structure [<a href="https://github.com/Syed-Tangim-Pasha/Online-Voting-System">GitHub</a>]:** In this project I mainly focused on how data privacy is needed for the online voting system.
-I was using a linked list data structure in the software to track every user vote and I did this for the society why we should know about any software before using it.
+- **Online Voting System With Linked List Data Structure [<a href="https://github.com/Syed-Tangim-Pasha/Online-Voting-System">GitHub</a>]:** In this project, I mainly focused on how data privacy is needed for the online voting system.
+I was using a linked list data structure in the software to track every user vote, and I did this to tell society why we should know about any software before using it.

 ## Skills